Accreditation by AACSB International, the premier accreditation association for business schools.

 * This applies only to new students entering the University in Fall 2016 or later.

 The BBA program consists of 120 credit hours (minimum) of undergraduate coursework, including general education, pre-business core, business core, and major courses.

-All undergraduate business students must declare and fulfill the requirements for a major in at least one of the following areas: Accounting, Finance, General Business, International Business, Organizational Behavior and Human Resources Management, Management (with specialization in Entrepreneurship or Operations Management), or Marketing.
+All undergraduate business students must declare and fulfill the requirements for a major in at least one of the following areas: Accounting, Finance, General Business, International Business, Organizational Behavior and Human Resources Management, Entrepreneurship and Innovation Management, Operations and Supply Chain Management, or Marketing.
 The majors in the BBA program are developed around market needs and faculty expertise and allow you to focus your studies and develop skills in an area of business consistent with your career objectives.

 In the Fall of 2019, SOM will require all students to participate in career development activities to enhance their employability skills.
 Students will gain practical work experience and career development activities to earn 30 points prior to graduation.
 Students will be able to attend or participate in presentations, workshops, and seminars/online tutorials.
 Learn more about the Career Development Requirement here.